pktintali/purchase_service/example/README.md

 1. **API Key Issues**

-   - Make sure you're using the correct API key
+   - Make sure you're using platform-specific API keys (separate for iOS and Android)
-   - Check that the key matches your app configuration
+   - Check that the keys match your app configuration in RevenueCat dashboard
+   - Verify your `.env` file is properly loaded and not committed to git

+2. **Environment Variable Issues**

+   - Ensure `flutter_dotenv` is added to your `pubspec.yaml`
+   - Check that `.env` file is in the project root
+   - Verify environment variables are loaded before service initialization

-2. **Entitlement Not Found**
+3. **Entitlement Not Found**

    - Verify your entitlement ID in RevenueCat dashboard
-   - Make sure products are properly configured
+   - Make sure products are properly configured for both iOS and Android

-3. **Sandbox Issues**
+4. **Sandbox Issues**
    - Use test accounts for sandbox testing
    - Clear app data if testing gets stuck